tomgxz/Kraken/REPORT.md

   }
   ```

   The `clearSelectedSections` function goes through each section and removes the `data-kraken-section-selected` attribute from them.
-It will also hide the section action buttons once they have been implemeneted.
+It will also hide the section action buttons once they have been implemented.

   ```js
   function clearSelectedSections() {